 There are currently over 200 viruses associated with cold.
 The Rhinoviruses account for between 30 and 40 per cent of all adult colds.

-Are there any foods we can take which help ?
+Are there any foods we can take which help combat colds and flu ?

 Quite often we will reach for foods and drinks which are more comforting but have no benefit whatsoever.
 When we are sick, our body needs a range nutrients, vitamins and minerals to help us get over the worst of our symptoms.